 Gout is a form of arthritis that attacks joints and causes acute pain and swelling mostly in the big toe and fingers, and sometimes, in the wrists, elbows, knees and ankles.

 Gout attacks are triggered by uric acid build-up in the joints.
 The body produces uric acid whenever it breaks down purine-containing foods.
+Experts from the Dietetic & Food Services department, Changi General Hospital, a member of the SingHealth group, shares about foods that are suitable for those with gout.

 Although people with gout should avoid proteins with very high purine concentrations such as organs, seafood and shellfish, and meats like venison, sausages and bacon, they can still eat proteins with lower purine content moderately.